ProjectDrawdown/solutions/tools/_README.md

  * expected_ghost.py: Reconstruct Excel files from the expected.zip result set.

 # Testing
  * expected_result_tester.py:  The workhorse that powers testing solutions against their expected results
  * solution_test_template.py:  The standard test file for solutions
  * diff_testruns.py:  Utility to exctract just the changed success/failure cases from two test runs.
+ * skipped_tests.py: Utility to list which solutions are using the SCENARIO_SKIP or TEST_SKIP features

 # Oceans
 Oceans models have a completely different code base, so they also have some parallel tools: